misken/pcda/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MIS 4470/5470 - Practical Computing for Data Analytics (Fall 2024)
+MIS 4470/5470 - Practical Computing for Data Analytics
 ==================================================================================

 This course is part of our graduate MS